-Parish assistance fund receivables are stated net of an allowance for doubtful accounts in the amount of \$55,658 as of June 30, 2020.
-There was no allowance as of June 30, 2019.
+Parish assistance fund receivables are stated net of an allowance for doubtful accounts in the amount of \$119,025 and \$55,658 as of June 30, 2021 and 2020, respectively.

 Investments

 All investments have been reported in the financial statements at fair value, except for certain investments which are stated at Net Asset Value (NAV).
 Fair value represents the price that would be received upon the sale of an asset or paid upon the transfer of a liability in an orderly transaction between market participants as of the measurement date.
 Financial instruments measured and reported at fair value are classified and disclosed in one of the following categories based on the lowest level input that is significant to the fair value measurement in its entirety.